pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 - How does your architecture differ from TinyURL's current architecture?
 - What trade-offs did you make given the constraints?
 - How would you justify your decisions to the CTO?

+### 🎯 Interview Questions - High-Level Design

+**Beginner Level:**
+1. **Q:** "Draw the high-level architecture for a URL shortener."
+   - **A:** Show: Client → Load Balancer → Web Server → Database.
+Include caching layer (Redis) and CDN for global distribution.

+2. **Q:** "What are the main components in a URL shortener system?"
+   - **A:** Web servers (handle requests), database (store URL mappings), cache (fast lookups), load balancer (distribute traffic), and analytics service.

+3. **Q:** "How would you handle the flow when someone creates a short URL?"
+   - **A:** Client → Load Balancer → Web Server → Generate unique ID → Store in database → Return short URL to client.

+**Intermediate Level:**
+4. **Q:** "How would you design a URL shortener that needs to handle 100M redirects per day?"
+   - **A:** Add read replicas, caching layer (Redis), CDN for global distribution, and database sharding for scale.

+5. **Q:** "What happens when someone clicks a short URL that doesn't exist?"
+   - **A:** Check cache first, then database.
+If not found, return 404 error.
+Consider rate limiting to prevent abuse.

+6. **Q:** "How would you handle the case where the same long URL is shortened multiple times?"
+   - **A:** Option 1: Return existing short URL.
+Option 2: Create new short URL each time.
+Consider deduplication strategies and user preferences.

+**Advanced Level:**
+7. **Q:** "Design a URL shortener that needs to support custom short codes for premium users."
+   - **A:** Add validation service, conflict resolution, premium user database, and custom domain support.

+8. **Q:** "How would you handle a URL shortener that needs to work across multiple data centers?"
+   - **A:** Multi-region deployment, database replication, cross-region caching, and eventual consistency considerations.

+9. **Q:** "What happens if your database goes down during peak traffic?"
+   - **A:** Circuit breakers, read-only mode, cached redirects, graceful degradation, and disaster recovery procedures.

+**System Design Deep Dive:**
+10. **Q:** "How would you design a URL shortener that needs to support real-time analytics on every click?"
+    - **A:** Add analytics service, event streaming (Kafka), real-time processing, and separate analytics database.

 ---